Distributionally Robust Wireless Semantic Communication with Large AI Models: Wasserstein Distributionally Robust Wireless Semantic Communication

-The outer level \Cref{eq:outer} targets physical-layer uncertainties such as channel fading, interference, and signal distortions.
+\textbf{Outer Level -- Robust Channel Encoding and Decoding:} The outer level \Cref{eq:outer} targets physical-layer uncertainties such as channel fading, interference, and signal distortions.
 It optimizes the channel encoder \(c_\psi\) and decoder \(d_\omega\) to mitigate transmission noise, by minimizing the worst-case distortion under perturbations in the received signal distribution \(\mathcal{B}_p(\widehat{Z}_n, \mu)\).
 This level may employ either conventional channel coding techniques or deep neural layers trained to be robust under stochastic channel conditions.
 MSE is also a common choice for the channel loss \(\ell_{\text{c}}(\cdot,\cdot) \) when the semantic representation is continuous.

-Together, the bi-level WDRO formulation in \OurAlg systematically addresses distributional uncertainties at both the semantic and channel levels.
-By separating the optimization over semantic input variability and stochastic channel perturbations, the framework improves robustness in scenarios where data distributions or channel conditions deviate from those observed during training.
-This includes practical cases such as user mobility, fluctuating interference, or task-domain shifts.
-The robustness is achieved by minimizing the worst-case expected loss over Wasserstein balls centered around the empirical distributions $\widehat{P}_n$ and $\widehat{Z}_n$, respectively.
-This enables the semantic encoder-decoder pair to generalize beyond the observed input space, while ensuring the channel encoder-decoder remains resilient to transmission distortions under varying physical-layer conditions.
+\blue{ It is worth noting that $\rho$ and $\mu$ are independent hyperparameters that operate in distinct spaces, the semantic input space and the channel output space, respectively, and thus cannot be directly compared or jointly optimized through simple scaling, as they govern robustness against different sources of uncertainty.}

+\blue{ Together, the bi-level WDRO formulation in \OurAlg systematically addresses distributional uncertainties at both the semantic and channel levels.
+This formulation does not treat the two noise sources as independent; rather, it models their \textit{hierarchical dependency}.
+The inner-level optimization for semantic robustness is rendered channel-aware, as the reconstruction loss is a function of the entire communication chain, thereby ensuring that the learned semantic representations are inherently resilient to distortions introduced by the channel.
+Symmetrically, the outer-level optimization for channel robustness is semantics-aware, as it is conditioned on the semantic representations derived from the inner loop, ensuring the channel coding is specifically tailored to protect the features deemed most meaningful.
+This structured methodology renders the complex problem of joint robustness computationally tractable, enhances model generalization by decoupling the primary robustness objectives , and affords practical control over the system's behavior via the independent radii $\rho$ and $\mu$. }

 However, this robustness comes with a tradeoff: optimizing for worst-case scenarios may lead to a more conservative model, potentially sacrificing performance under average or benign conditions.
 In the context of wireless SemCom, this trade-off is often acceptable since the cost of semantic distortion or transmission failure in rare but adverse conditions can be significantly more detrimental than minor losses in optimal scenarios.
 To manage this balance, \OurAlg includes a tunable parameter via the radii $\rho$ and $\mu$ of the Wasserstein balls, which serve as regularization parameters controlling the level of robustness.
 Smaller radii yield solutions closer to standard ERM, favoring average-case performance, while larger radii emphasize robustness to distributional shifts.
 This formulation enhances resilience to distributional variability and heterogeneity in both semantic inputs and channel conditions, without relying on modality-specific assumptions or post hoc correction mechanisms.